ballista-compute/website/jekyll-content/_posts/2021-02-14-this-week-in-ballista-5.md

 Distributed query execution is now working well enough to support TPC-H queries 1, 3, 5, 6, 10, and 12 and the first 0.4.0 release is now available on Dockerhub, making it simple to try out Ballista locally by setting up a standalone cluster or by using Docker Compose.
-See the [user guide](Ballista User Guide) for instructions.
+See the [Ballista User Guide](https://ballistacompute.org/docs) for instructions.

 The full 0.4.0 release will be published once the [remaining issues](https://github.com/ballista-compute/ballista/milestone/7) are resolved.